-The student body has a fairly equitable distribution between boys and girls.
-1% of our student body identify as Aboriginal or Torres Islander.
+The student body has a fairly equitable distribution of boys and girls.
+Less than 1% of our student body identify as Aboriginal or Torres Strait Islander.
+4.3% of our students have English as second language.

 Average Class Sizes

 The following table shows the average class size information for each phase of schooling.